How to Buy Travel Insurance After Departure (2023)

 Other benefits include free coverage for children under 10 (up to 2 per family).

 The policy covers many sports and activities, but it’s best to check their website if you are interested in a particular activity.
+There is an optional add-on for more extreme adventure sports (like skydiving and kite surfing), but this isn’t currently available for US residents.

 My SafetyWing insurance review has more details including a comparison with World Nomads and True Traveller.